The Medkit-Learn(ing) Environment: Medical Decision Modelling through Simulation: Medkit Customisable Scenarios

 The environment dynamics capture how the patient's covariates evolve over time given their history, interventions and the patient's static features.
 From the proposed factorisation in Equation (\ref{eqn:factorisation}), to estimate the environment dynamics, we model the following conditional distribution in two parts: \begin{small}

 \end{small} allowing for sequential generation of patient trajectories.
-For all environments, we model $P_{\mathcal{E}}^{\Omega}(x_s,x_1)$ using a Variational Autoencoder \citep{kingma2013auto},as a powerful generative model that can handle a mixture of continuous and discrete variables.
-For the auto-regressive part, to capture a diverse set of the realistic dynamics of medical datasets, Medkit contains environments that are (1) directly modelling the patient history (T-Force and CRN) and (2) building latent variable models (CSS and SVAE).
-We describe the models in this section but full details (e.g. on learning) are given in the Appendix.
+For all environments, we model $P_{\mathcal{E}}^{\Omega}(x_s,x_1)$ using a Variational Autoencoder \citep{kingma2013auto}, this is an established and powerful generative model that can handle a mixture of continuous and discrete variables with ease.